 City of Carrollton Receives ‘AAA’ Long-Term Ratings on Bonds

-Standard & Poor’s Global Ratings (S&P) and Fitch Ratings, Inc. independently assigned a “AAA” long-term rating to the City of Carrollton for more than $41 million in general obligation (GO) improvement and refunding bonds, series 2019 and have also assigned a “AAA” long-term rating to the City’s more than $8.6 million in waterworks and sewer system revenue bonds, series 2019.
+S&P Global Ratings (S&P) and Fitch Ratings, Inc. independently assigned a “AAA” long-term rating to the City of Carrollton for $26.5 million in general obligation (GO) improvement and refunding bonds, series 2021.
 The ratings outlook is Stable.

-Important elements in receiving the “AAA” scores from S&P include Carrollton’s very strong economy with access to a broad and diverse metropolitan statistical area (MSA); very strong management with strong financial policies and practices; strong budgetary performance with very strong budgetary flexibility; very strong reserves and liquidity; as well as a strong S&P institutional framework score.
+The “AAA” S&P score is based on a very strong economy with access to a broad and diverse metropolitan statistical area (MSA); very strong management with strong financial policies and practices; strong budgetary performance with operating surpluses in the general fund and at the total governmental fund level in fiscal 2020; very strong budgetary flexibility, liquidity, and access to external liquidity; as well as a strong S&P institutional framework score.

-“Carrollton’s strong financial position is a reflection of the City’s stable leadership and is the result of the vision and support of our City Council over a long period of time,” Scott said.
-“We are very pleased that Standard & Poor’s Global and Fitch, Inc. recognize the importance of strong financial practices that have been verified as effective through consistently strong financial results.”
+“Carrollton’s strong financial position is a reflection of the City’s stable leadership and is the result of the vision and support of the City Council over a long period of time,” Scott said.
+“We are very pleased that S&P Global and Fitch Ratings, Inc. recognize the importance of strong financial practices that have been verified as effective through consistently strong financial results even in times of economic downturn.”

-“Strong financial management, robust forecasting, and frequent budget monitoring practices are the underpinning of an efficient, successfully-run city like Carrollton,” Mayor Kevin Falconer said.
-“The City Council annually reviews a five-year rolling capital improvement plan based on monthly reports, budgetary status reports, and quarterly investment reports supplied by City management.
-Together, our efforts ensure that the City of Carrollton is primed for continued economic growth of the community and positioned to respond to potentially adverse economic or legislative challenges.”
+“Strong financial management, robust forecasting, and frequent budget monitoring practices are the underpinning of an efficient, successfully-run City like Carrollton,” Mayor Kevin Falconer said.
+“The City Council regularly reviews rolling capital improvement plans, budgetary status reports, and quarterly investment reports supplied by City management.
+These practices along with strong financial leadership and fiscally responsible budgeting allows us to weather storms such as the one we are in today and ensure the City of Carrollton is primed for future growth.”

-Standard & Poor’s Global Ratings provides high-quality market intelligence in the form of credit ratings, research, and thought leadership.
+S&P Global Ratings is an American credit rating agency and a division of S&P Global that publishes financial research and analysis on stocks, bonds, and commodities and provides high-quality market intelligence in the form of credit ratings, research, and thought leadership.
 Fitch Ratings is a global leader in financial information services with operations in more than 30 countries.
 The company provides credit ratings, expert commentary, and market research.

 For more information on Carrollton’s fiscal status, visit cityofcarrollton.com/finance.